 Know the role that mobile plays in a customer’s journey

 Are your leisure customers starting their research on mobile, and continuing their research on a laptop or other device?
-Do you cater to business travelers, who may research last-minute hotels or flights on their smartphones, then show up in person to book?
+Do you cater to business travellers, who may research last-minute hotels or flights on their smartphones, then show up in person to book?
 Mobile’s impact on the travel journey is higher than ever before.
-After researching on their smartphone, 79% of mobile travelers completed a booking, which is significantly higher than the 70% who did so in 2016.3
+After researching on their smartphone, 79% of mobile travellers completed a booking, which is significantly higher than the 70% who did so in 2016.3

 The ability to measure how mobile influences the customer journey is critical.
-According to Booking.com, 1 in 2 traveler journeys start on mobile.
+According to Booking.com, 1 in 2 traveller journeys start on mobile.
 Based on that insight, Booking.com created an app to capture last-minute travel intent, a behavior that’s playing out in search.
 Over the past two years, travel-related searches for “tonight” and “today” have grown over 150% on mobile.
 People are regularly searching for “flights today” or “hotels tonight.”4

 Hilton has also innovated by being laser-focused on mobile experiences in the handheld age.
 It’s enabled guests to check in and select a specific room through their mobile devices, for example.

 Travel companies that closely measure the impact of mobile and cross-device activities will be able to better tailor their marketing strategies, and connect with customers in the long run.

 Redefine what a mobile action or micro-conversion looks like for your business

 One mistake that many travel brands make is expecting mobile to deliver the same efficiencies in metrics as a laptop or computer.
 While bookings are important, other actions or micro-conversions, such as calls, app downloads, or email sign-ups, can have a measurable impact on business outcomes as well.